 Contrary to what some might think, bounties aren't power levels and don't measure the strength of characters.
-The amount of the reward doesn't only consider the individual's fighting capabilities, but mostly depends on the offenses perpetuated against the World Government.
+The amount of the reward doesn't only consider the individual's fighting capabilities but mostly depends on the offences perpetuated against the World Government.

 However, it may be interesting to compare how the author issued Mihawk's bounty (3.590.000.000 berries), especially in comparison with that of Shanks' (4.048.900.000 berries).

 Frankly, it's remarkable that Mihawk has a bounty not that far from Shanks.
 The latter is one of the Four Emperors and the captain of a group which includes very powerful individuals, such as Benn Beckman, his right-hand man, as well as Lucky Roux and Yasopp.

 Having such an insanely strong crew at his disposal was directly mentioned to be one of the reasons for Shanks' bounty.
 Conversely, Mihawk, up until the recent foundation of Cross Guild, has always been a lone wolf, wandering alone without comrades, let alone powerful ones.